section-engineering-education/engineering-education/articles/introduction-to-elastic-stack/index.md

 1. Beat applications like filebeat or winlogbeats collect the log files based on the servers involved, then parse the logs to Logstash or Elasticsearch directly.
 2. Elasticsearch, which is a searchable database, receives the incoming pipelined data from Logstash and stores them ready for querying and transformation.
-3 Kibana then presents data through [dashboards](https://www.elastic.co/guide/en/kibana/current/dashboard.html) in a visually appealing manner, i.e., through the use of histograms, graphs, and heat maps based on the settings that are configured by users at installation.
+3 Kibana then presents the transformed and analyzed data through [dashboards](https://www.elastic.co/guide/en/kibana/current/dashboard.html) in a visually appealing manner, i.e., through the use of histograms, graphs, and heat maps based on the settings that are configured by users at installation.

 ### Benefits of Using ELK
 + ELK is dynamic and scalable - support small scale data as well as large scale data based on users tuning, thus giving small corporations a chance to perform log analysis.